 not only ice cream makers, but bread machines, food processors, microwaves, blenders, juicers, food processors, and vacuum sealers, as well as tons of other home and office products.

-We spent weeks testing these machines, making a variety of different ice cream recipes to see how each one handled everything from soft serve to sorbet.
-We had a panel of judges blind taste the results — they didn't know which machine produced which treat — to ensure they were unbiased.
-Additionally, we were exceptionally familiar with the different quirks of each machine and the difficulty in cleaning each one after all this ice cream and had some strong opinions about which were a breeze to use and which ones left us feeling frosty.
+We spent weeks testing these products, making a variety of different ice cream recipes to see how each machine handled everything from sherbert to sorbet.
+We had a panel of judges blindly taste the results; they didn't know which machine produced which frozen dessert.
+Additionally, we also were exceptionally familiar with the different quirks of each machine and the difficulty in cleaning each one after all this ice cream and had some strong opinions about which ones were a breeze to use and which ones were a total pain.

 Analysis and Test Results